Accessibility Commitment

 Accessibility is an ongoing effort, not a one-time checklist.
 We regularly audit our website, review new features against WCAG criteria, and incorporate accessibility improvements into every development cycle.
 When we build or rebuild any section of the site, accessibility is part of the acceptance criteria, not an afterthought.

-If you experience any difficulty accessing content, using our website, or encounter a barrier that prevents you from completing a task, please let us know.
-We take all accessibility reports seriously.
+If you experience any difficulty accessing content, using our website, or experience a barrier, please let us know.
+We take all accessibility input seriously and aim to resolve issues promptly.

 When reporting an issue, include: